— 2026-2027 cycle, in force April 1, 2026

 Two main channels:

-Children under 18 can fish under the supervision of a parent or guardian who holds a valid permit, OR with a valid student ID (ages 18-24).
+Children under 18 can fish under the supervision of a parent or guardian who holds a valid permit (their catch counts toward the adult's daily limit), or fish for free with a "Pêche en herbe" / "Relève à la pêche" certificate (any Atlantic salmon caught must be released).

 Prices may change at the start of each fiscal year (April 1).
 Verify current price on the official portal before buying.